What Is Delayed Ejaculation ?

 If you've ever felt the need to control things during sex, maybe it's a way of keeping anxiety at bay during sex.

 But what does this mean?
-Well, you might have some deep-seated conflicts or emotional problems causing your delayed ejaculation.
+Well, you might have some deep-seated conflicts or emotional problems causing your difficulties in reaching the point of ejaculation.
 For example:

 Some of this may seem hard to believe, but, when you work with men who have difficulty coming, as I have done, you can see many of these ideas played out in real life.

 But what's the common factor?
-Well, in simple terms, most men with delayed ejaculation are not sufficiently aroused to reach the point of ejaculatory inevitability (the point of no return).
+Well, in simple terms, most men with a very slow ejaculation are not sufficiently aroused to reach the point of ejaculatory inevitability (the point of no return).

 So they never ejaculate.
 That's because either the stimulation a man's receiving is not intense enough to make him come, or because his own internal "arousal mechanism" is not working.